-The Company leases buildings for its office space and warehouses.
-The leases of office space typically run for a period of 1 to 5 years, and warehouses for 1 to 4 years.
+The Group leases buildings for its office space, warehouses and dormitories.
+The leases of office space typically run for a period of 1 to 5 years, of warehouses for 1 to 4 years, and of dormitories for 2 years.
 Some leases include an option to renew the lease for an additional period of the same duration after the end of the contract term.

-Some leases of office buildings contain extension or cancellation options exercisable by the Company before the end of the non-cancellable contract period.
+Some leases of office buildings contain extension or cancellation options exercisable by the Group before the end of the non-cancellable contract period.
 These leases are negotiated and monitored by local management, and accordingly, contain a wide range of different terms and conditions.
-The extension options held are exercisable only by the Company and not by the lessors.
+The extension options held are exercisable only by the Group and not by the lessors.
 In which lease is not reasonably certain to use an optional extended lease term, payments associated with the optional period are not included within lease liabilities.